-This course analyses the concepts of family structure and function, and other concepts and variables of family dynamics, as dealt in Social Psychology, Anthropology, Sociology as well as Cross-cultural Psychology.
+Description: This course analyses the concepts of family structure and function, and other concepts and variables of family dynamics, as dealt in Social Psychology, Anthropology, Sociology as well as Cross-cultural Psychology.
 The main theories of the family of Social Psychology, Sociology, Social Anthropology, and Psychiatry are also presented in an introductory level.
 The various forms of the family are studied (nuclear, extended, etc.) from the 17th century until today, with emphasis on the psychological dimensions of the family, its demographic and socio-cultural characteristics (e.g. single-parent families, double career families), as well as the socio-psychological procedures of support that the family provides to the individual.
-The psychological dimensions of the evolutionchange of the modern Greek family are also analysed.
-Finally, through updated research data, the dimensions of social-psychological support that the family provides to the individual in dealing with critical social issues (economic recession, low birth rate, loneliness, etc.) are analysed.
+The psychological dimensions of the evolution-change of the modern dimensions of social-psychological support that the family provides to the individual in dealing with critical social issues (economic recession, low birth rate, loneliness, etc.) are analysed.
 Exercises and activities are performed in small groups.